-We thoroughly tested these water shoes side-by-side in the wet Pacific Northwest.
+We thoroughly tested these water shoes side-by-side in the wet Pacific Northwest and spring snowmelt streams of the Colorado Rockies.
 We took them canyoneering, whitewater packrafting, hiking and bushwhacking along rivers and subalpine wetlands, and running around lakes in pouring rainstorms.
 We also wore them for the more casual activities folks often use these shoes for — grabbing drinks with friends and even days at the office.

 We also spent lots of time testing with two shoes at a time, a standard testing procedure here at OutdoorGearLab that allows us to make detailed, side-by-side comparisons in the real world.